-Using the recipes included in the project manual, prepare an exhibit of 1⁄4 of a 15" x 10" loaf of focaccia bread (do not include dipping oil); OR one baked pie shell - traditional, oil, or whole wheat (no graham cracker); OR 1⁄4 golden sponge cake, top side up, without frosting; OR 1⁄2 loaf French bread.
+Using the recipes included in the project manual, prepare an exhibit for one of the classes below.
 If you make changes to the recipe, bring a copy of the recipe with your changes.
 Display exhibit on a disposable plate and place in a zip-sealing plastic bag.
-In addition to your food exhibit, pick one of the recipes from Cooking 401 that is not a choice for exhibit.
+In addition to your food exhibit, pick one of the recipes from Cooking 401 that is not a choice for the exhibit.
 Make the recipe and take a picture of the results.
 Bring a document with a printed picture of the food you made from the recipe and the answers to the following two questions: 1.)
 If you made this recipe again, what would you do differently?
 2.)
 What did you learn that can help you in other ways besides preparing food?